In the Penal Colony (opera): Performance history

 The world premiere performance of the opera on August 31, 2000 at ACT Theatre was a co-production with the Court Theatre in Chicago who staged it later that year.
-John Duykers, who had created the role of Mao Tse-tung in Adams's Nixon in China, was The Visitor, and Herbert Perry, who had created the role of Vasco da Gama in Glass's The White Raven, was The Officer.
+John Duykers, who had created the role of Mao Tse-tung in Adams's Nixon in China, was The Visitor, and Herbert Perry, who had created the role of Vasco da Gama in Glass's White Raven, was The Officer.
 Perry's identical twin brother, Eugene, alternated with him in the role.
 Alan O. Johnson conducted the Metropolitan String Ensemble.
 The sets were designed by John Conklin, with costumes by Susan Hilferty and lighting by Jennifer Tipton.

 In the Penal Colony ran at the ACT Theatre until October 1.
 The production, directed by JoAnne Akalaitis with the same singers, opened in Chicago at the Court Theatre in December 2000.
 Its New York City premiere followed in June 2001 when it was performed by the Classic Stage Company.
 The German premiere was produced in November 2002 by the Berliner Kammeroper, directed by Kay Kuntze, conducted by Peter Aderhold.
 The work premiered in France at the Opéra National de Lyon on January 23, 2009.
 The UK premiere took place at the Linbury Studio Theatre in London's Royal Opera House on September 15, 2010.
 On that occasion, it was performed in a production by Music Theatre Wales who then took it on tour to several British cites.
 It was given three performances in May 2011 at the Theater der Künste in Zürich as part of the Philip Glass Festival and had its Australian premiere at the National Institute of Dramatic Art's Parade Playhouse in Sydney on April 7, 2012.
+Chicago Fringe Opera gave the opera a Chicago revival with six performances in May 2016.